 Complementing the digital revolution is the increased mobility made possible through advancements in technology.
 Some fifty years ago, Boeing launched its first commercial jet liner, which forever changed intercontinental travel to what we have today.
 Gradually, multi-national student exchange programs, an influx of enterprising foreigners and exposure to foreign markets in an increasingly globalised economy has also brought over much of the entrepreneurial spirit previously missing from the relatively conservative Asian culture, where most were risk adverse and more inclined to “traditional” job routes.
 Increasingly, even foreign entrepreneurs prefer to set up shop in Asia, where the market is more dynamic, competition for certain sectors less intense; and overall costs are more manageable.

-Emerging economic centres in Asia such as Shenzhen, Hong Kong and Singapore have already launched their own Silicon Valleys, leveraging on their unique understanding of the rapidly growing Asian markets to gain an advantage over their western counterparts.
-Indeed, many multi-national corporations who have attempted to break into the Asian markets without first establishing office there have discovered that they lack the cultural understanding that is part and parcel of doing business in Asia.
+Emerging economic centers in Asia such as Shenzhen, Hong Kong, and Singapore have already launched their own Silicon Valleys, leveraging on their unique understanding of the rapidly growing Asian markets to gain an advantage over their western counterparts.
+Indeed, many multi-national corporations who have attempted to break into the Asian markets without first establishing an office there have discovered that they lack the cultural understanding that is part and parcel of doing business in Asia.
 Take for example, Google’s exit from China or the unexpected backlash against Uber in India and Malaysia.
 These companies exemplify the importance of getting to know the cultural norms that are an intrinsic component of the local market, before launching your business.

-Singapore in particular, seems to be at the epicentre of it all.
-With first-class infrastructure, government subsidies, grants and tax concessions, government policy is encouraging more and more to encourage entrepreneurship.
+Singapore in particular seems to be at the epicenter of it all.
+With the first-class infrastructure, government subsidies, grants and tax concessions, government policy is encouraging more and more to encourage entrepreneurship.
 More importantly, its effectively bilingual and highly educated workforce are extremely appealing to foreign entrepreneurs and investors, who find that they can communicate easily with local employees in English; and rely on their bilingualism to reach out to the Mandarin or Malay speaking countries nearby, such as China, Hong Kong, Taiwan, Malaysia and Indonesia.

 For any entrepreneur, Singapore stands out simply because it is extremely easy to do business there – after all, the tiny nation-state successfully bagged the World Bank’s top no. 1 rank for the Ease of Doing Business for the tenth consecutive year.